Scale of disaster

 In this article, we charge the problem head-on.
 Prepare to take notes: you won’t be using these words and phrases after you finish reading this.

 Please note that we are talking about copywriting.
-Whereas it is absolutely okay to use the words and phrases below in everyday speech.
+It is absolutely okay to use the words and phrases below in everyday speech.
 They just do not work so well for writing content.

 Top 10 terms you should avoid in your writing